 An employee will notify his/her immediate supervisor as early as practicable when it is necessary for him/her to be absent.
-When an employee knows that he/she will be absent for a period longer than five days, he/she should complete and file a request submit a Family and Medical Leave Request Form for leave of absence.
+When an employee knows that he/she will be absent for a period longer than five days, he/she should complete and file a request for leave of absence.

 An employee who anticipates taking an extended leave of absence should submit the request for leave to his/her supervisor at least 30 calendar days prior to the effective date of the leave.
 The leave request must include a statement from a licensed medical doctor stating the anticipated length of convalescence or, in the case of maternity leave, giving the expected delivery date.
-The supervisor will submit the leave request to Human Resources.
-Additional documentation verifying eligibility for leave and certifying the reason for leave will be requested by and submitted to Human Resources.

-Any employee returning from an extended leave of absence must present a statement from the attending physician certifying the employee's ability to return to a normal work schedule to Human Resources at least one workday prior to the return.
+Any employee returning from an extended leave of absence must present a statement from the attending physician certifying the employee's ability to return to a normal work schedule.

-When the employee makes a request in writing, the superintendent or designee may grant an employee leave without pay for personal illness following the exhaustion of all accrued sick leave and any additional leave granted from the sick leave bank or shared leave in accordance with policies GCAAA and GCCAAB.
+When the employee makes a request in writing, the superintendent may grant an employee leave without pay for personal illness following the exhaustion of all accrued sick leave and any additional leave granted from the sick leave bank.
 Leave with and without pay will not exceed 91 workdays in any school year and is not to extend beyond the immediate school year.